Financial Assistance

 Project Graduate Program

-We know that financial situations arise that ultimately can stand between you and your ability to complete your degree and graduate.
-If you find yourself in a crisis financial situation and have exhausted other options (including available loans), please know that we will try our best to assist.
-Through generous contributions from donors, our Project Graduate program financially assists undergraduate students who are within four semesters of graduation or graduate students within two semesters of graduation so they can cross the finish line.
-All Project Graduate awards must be for academically related expenses and may not be awarded to support non-academic, personal expenses.
-All students must be in good academic standing to be considered for an award.
+Our Project Graduate program financially assists undergraduate students who are within four semesters of graduation or graduate students within two semesters of graduation so they can cross the finish line.
+All Project Graduate awards must be for academically related expenses and cannot be awarded to support non-academic, personal expenses.
+All students must be in good academic standing to be considered for the awards.

 Because academic financial crisis situations can arrive without warning, you can apply for Project Graduate funds at any time.
 You can expect a response from a member of the college leadership team within 48 hours of your request.